 Brazen: Rebel Ladies Who Rocked the World by Pénélope Bagieu

 Playbook: 52 Rules to Aim, Shoot, and Score in This Game Called Life by Kwame Alexander

 Escaping the Nazis on the Kindertransport by Emma Carlson Berne

 Totally Wacky Facts About History by Cari Meister

-This reminds me of the Strange But True books only about history and from a different publisher.
-And, I LOVE IT!
 This little book makes history interesting to kids — it’s filled with colorful photos and illustrations and yes, wacky facts.
-Here are a few to get you started:
+Love these!